Changing the Clocks: How a 19th-Century Insect Enthusiast Made It Happen

 Over nearly seven decades, he produced more than 3,100 paintings, as well as numerous books and extensive diaries of field research.
 It was his contribution to an era when “naturalists laid the scientific foundations of our knowledge of the unique nature,” writes Julia Kasper, lead curator of invertebrates at the Te Papa Tongarewa Museum of New Zealand in Wellington.

-Hudson’s system, where he recorded information about the specimens he collected in log books, each with a separate code, allowed him to record much more detail than the standard system, Casper notes.
+Hudson’s system, where he recorded information regarding the specimens he collected in log books, each with a separate code, allowed him to record much more detail than the standard system, Casper notes.
 And because he collected the caterpillars and raised them to the adult moth stage, he was able to preserve them for painting much better than if he had caught the adults right away.

 image copyrightInternet Archive and George Vernon Hudson